Bones

 Always give raw, never cooked.
 Cooked bones splinter and become dangerous.
 Raw bones flex.
 That distinction matters.

 Size matters.
-The bone should be large enough that your dog can’t swallow it whole.
+The bone should be large enough that your dog cannot swallow it whole.
 For small dogs, a single separated rib is usually right.
-For larger dogs, you may need larger raw bones — knuckle bones, marrow bones — but that’s a different conversation.
+For larger dogs, knuckle bones or marrow bones from a quality butcher are usually the better call.

 And always make sure fresh water is nearby.
 Chewing is work.

 Sophie ran her bone con on every dog who came through our doors.
-Didn’t matter if they were twice her size.
+It did not matter if they were twice her size.
 Confidence, she understood, was its own kind of currency.

 Bella just sits by the freezer and waits.